-The results of this study help to better understand this mismatch.
-The analysis follows a two-step procedure: In a first step, I explore the determinants of combining pension income and work income at the end of the working career.
-The regression analysis reveals that demographic variables, health variables, economic variables as well as the pension system are important determinants of being a working pensioner.
-The second step of the analysis is to find out which variables explain the variation in working pensioner proportions across countries.
-This is realized by performing counterfactuals simulations.
+This study aims at a better understanding of this mismatch.
+The analysis follows a two-step procedure: In a first step, I explore variables that influence why individuals combine pension income and work income at the end of the working career.
+The regression analysis suggests that demographic variables, health variables, economic variables as well as the pension system may be important factors.
+The second step of the analysis is to find out which variables may account for the variation in working pensioner proportions across countries.
+This is realized by performing counterfactual simulations.
 The purpose of counterfactual analysis is to set explanatory variables to the average across countries to capture cross-country differences.
 Based on the counterfactual simulations, I predict working pensioner shares that would prevail in each country, if each individual had the same characteristics as the average of all countries.
-Applying counterfactual simulations reveals that variation in working pensioner proportions between countries can be explained by economic differences as well as differences in pension systems.
+Applying counterfactual simulations indicates that economic differences as well as differences in pension systems may be responsible for cross-country variation.
 The theoretical literature has emphasized constraints that might hinder individuals from combining pension benefits with income from work at the end of their working career.
 Some of the constraints are inherent the pension systems.
-Equalizing theses constraints across countries explains a substantial part of the cross-country variation.
+Equalizing theses constraints across countries suggests that differences in the pension systems could be an important source for between-country variation.
+Future research has to show which features of the pension systems actually are the driving forces.